avillan10/Credit_Risk_Analysis/README.md

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+The performances of all the models suggests weak precision in determining high risk credit.
+The Easy Ensemble Classifier model displays the recall category as 92%---denoting that the model detects almost all high credit risk.
+But with low precision, there are also many low risk credits being falsely noticed as high risk, which in the end would hurt a bank's credibility.